maldoinc/wireup/docs/pages/examples/fastapi.md

         # This will have precedence over fastapi and will not contain the value found in query string.
         logs_cache_dir: str = wire(expr="${cache_dir}/logs"),
 ):
-    # If you really need to, you can also get services this way.
+    # If you really need to, you can also get dependencies this way.
     # Although injection is the recommended way this is left available for cases
     # where dynamic loading of some sort is required
     greeter: GreeterService = container.get(GreeterService)